 Michael J. Anghel, Ph.D., has served on our Board of Directors since 2010 and on our Investment Monitoring Committee since 2010.
 From 1977 to 1999, he led the Discount Investment Corporation Ltd. (of the IDB Group) activities in the fields of technology and communications.
 Dr. Anghel was instrumental in founding Tevel, one of the first Israeli cable television operators and later in founding Cellcom Israel Ltd. (NYSE:CEL), the second Israeli cellular operator.
 In 1999, he founded CAP Ventures, an advanced technology investment company.
 From 2004 to 2005, Dr. Anghel served as CEO of DCM, the investment banking arm of the Israel Discount Bank (TASE:DSCT).
 Over the years, Dr. Anghel has been involved in founding and managing various technology enterprises and has served on the Boards of Directors of various major Israeli corporations and financial institutions, many of them publicly traded in the U.S. and Israel.
-During the past two years, he completed long term tenures as director on the boards of InMode Ltd. (Nasdaq:NMD) and Ellomay Capital Ltd. (NYSE American: ELLO).
-Prior to launching his business career, Dr. Anghel served as a full-time member of the faculty of the Recanati Graduate School of Business Administration of the Tel Aviv University, where he taught finance and corporate strategy.
+During the past two years, he completed long term tenures as director on the boards of: Partner Communications Company, Ltd. (Nasdaq:PTNR, TASE:PTNR), Strauss Group Ltd. (TASE:STRS), and Orbotech Ltd. (Nasdaq:ORBK), He currently serves as director on the boards of InMode Ltd. (Nasdaq:INMD) and Ellomay Capital Ltd. (NYSE American: ELLO).
+Prior to launching his business career, Dr. Anghel served as a full-time member of the faculty of the Recanati Graduate School of Business from the Hebrew University, where he taught finance and corporate strategy.
 He currently serves as Chairman of the Tel Aviv University's Executive Program.
 Dr. Anghel holds a B.A.
 (Economics) from the Hebrew University in Jerusalem and an MBA and Ph.D.
 (Finance) from Columbia University, New York.

 Nurit Benjamini, MBA, has served as an external director on our Board of Directors and as the chairperson of our Audit Committee of our Board of Directors since 2010.
 In addition, Ms. Benjamini has served on our Investment Monitoring Committee since 2010 and on our Compensation Committee since 2012.
 Since December 2013, Ms. Benjamini has served as the Chief Financial Officer of Crazy Labs Ltd. (formerly TabTale Ltd.), a company that creates fresh mobile content for everyone.
 From 2011 to 2013, Ms. Benjamini served as the Chief Financial Officer of Wix.com Ltd. (Nasdaq:WIX); from 2007 through 2011, she served as the Chief Financial Officer of CopperGate Communications Ltd. (now Sigma Designs Israel Ltd., a subsidiary of Sigma Designs Inc. (Nasdaq:SIGM)); and from 2000 through 2007, she served as the Chief Financial Officer of Compugen Ltd. (Nasdaq: CGEN).
-Ms. Benjamini serves on the board of directors, and as chairperson of the audit committee, of Allot Ltd. (Nasdaq:ALLT, TASE:ALLT), Gamida Cell Ltd. (Nasdaq:GMDA) and Caesarstone Ltd. (Nasdaq: CSTE).
+Ms. Benjamini serves on the board of directors, and as chairperson of the audit committee, of Caesarstone Ltd. (Nasdaq: CSTE).
 Ms. Benjamini holds a B.A. in economics and business and an M.B.A. in finance, both from Bar Ilan University, Israel.